DanielCondeTorres/Coarse-Grain-Tutorial/README.md

-#  Training school from eCOST.
+#  Training school from eCOST: Coarse-Grain Tutorial

-# Coarse-Grain Tutorial
 This is a short tutorial on how to perform a peptide-membrane interaction simulation using the Martini force field, together with the Gromacs package.

 <p align="center">